flitbit/json-ptr/README.md

 * `#pointer` - an RFC 6901 formatted JSON pointer
 * `#uriFragmentIdentifier` - an RFC 6901 formatted URI fragment identifier
 * `#path` - an array of property names used to descend the object graph from the origin to the referenced item
+* `#list` - lists every property in the object graph, starting from specified object &ndash; and returns each fragmentId/value pair

 #### #noConflict